MaxNickerson/chattingApp/README.md

 4. Replace every instance of database-chatting-app-a928494373d5.json with your respective service account json file

-5. Build the application using docker and send it to the cloud docker build -t your-app . docker tag your-app gcr.io/your-google-cloud-project/your-app docker push gcr.io/your-google-cloud-project/your-app
+5. Build the application using docker and send it to the cloud: docker build -t your-app . docker tag your-app gcr.io/your-google-cloud-project/your-app docker push gcr.io/your-google-cloud-project/your-app